-For my small business to operate, I depend on electricity, hardware, software, large scale printing companies, the phone company, my internet provider, my hosting company, the place that produces the clear sleeves that protect my product, the sustainable companies that forest the trees that produce the envelopes I use, the places (large and small) that make and sell the jewelry components I use, the places that make art utensils and supplies, the places that sell art utensils and supplies, as well as various shipping companies who I’m so grateful to for regularly stopping by my home to bring me supplies that I’d otherwise not have access—or at the very least not very easily.
+For my small business to operate, I depend on electricity, hardware, software, large and small scale printing companies, the phone company, my internet provider, my hosting company, the place that produces the clear sleeves that protect my product, the sustainable companies that forest the trees that produce the envelopes I use, the places (large and small) that make and sell the jewelry components I use, the places that make art utensils and supplies, the places that sell art utensils and supplies, as well as various shipping companies who I’m so grateful to for regularly stopping by my home to bring me supplies that I’d otherwise not have access—or at the very least not very easily.

 Something a lot of these places have in common is that they funnel upwards to a larger entity—the kinds of entities that have CEOs and boardrooms and stock options.